mangs/wordpress-data-extractor/README.md

 # wordpress-data-extractor
-Extract data from a WordPress site export
+Extract data from a WordPress site export using native async/await